We define a function hθ(x) to model the d features in each x(i) as:

 −21i=1∑n(y(i)−θTx(i))2

-Notice, that the function that we need to minimized does not depend on σ which means that we don't need to know that variance of our noise to be able to maximize our likelihood.
+Notice that the function that we need to minimize does not depend on σ, which means that we don't need to know the variance of our noise to be able to maximize our likelihood.

 See derivation